Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 ##Hosting

-Obviously running a site locally on your computer is one thing, but you want to be able to share it with the community and let others use it!
-Ruby hosting is something I'm still investigating but there are currently two options for those who aren't willing to put their money where their mouth is just yet.
+Now running a site locally on your computer is one thing, but you want to be able to share it with the community and let others use it!
+Ruby hosting is something I'm still looking into but I have found two popular options for those who aren't willing to put their money where their mouth is just yet (e.g. developers who are just experimenting with Ruby to see if it'll work for them).
 These are:

 * [Heroku][6]
 * [OpenShift][7]

+OpenShift is a relative newcomer to the hosting arena and currently is free (although paid for plans are likely to be introduced soon).

+Heroku is one of the most well known and talked about Ruby web hosts and offers both free and paid for options.

-Both offer professional services, and both offer free options which allow you to test their services, and if you discover your latest web creation is doing well then you can pay money to these companies to help your application scale with the increased users it is getting.
+This means we can use either one to host our application for free and so allow us to test their services, and if you discover your latest web creation is doing well and getting lots of traffic then these platforms can scale to meet your needs.

-But for the moment we just want to get our application online and so we'll be using the first option Heroku (which is the more well known of the two and it one of the most popular cloud hosting services available - specifically for Ruby, although they also, like OpenShift, host other application types like: Python and Node.Js etc).

-We'll come back to the hosting aspect at the end of this article when we're ready to actually upload our application.
+For today we'll be using the first option Heroku, but we'll come back to the hosting aspect at the end of this article when we're ready to actually upload our test application.

 ##Example